 Knowing that, I pulled a few Calvin and Hobbes books out of the attic and would start flipping through them while making my coffee in the morning.
 There were no emails to read.
 No social media updates to scroll through.
 No chance of negativity creeping its way into the start of my day.

-Back to me standing on stage telling an audience of strangers about my childhood.
-I shared with them how much of a profound impact this small change in my morning routine made.
+Back to me standing on stage telling an audience of strangers about my childhood: I shared with them how much of a profound impact this small change in my morning routine made.
 I could legitimately feel myself becoming happier each day.
 It cost me nothing and it only took 5 minutes every morning.
-I still do this morning ritual a year later.
+I still do this morning ritual years later.

 “What’s your happiness moment?”
 I asked the audience.
 I’ll ask you the same question.
 What in your life can give you a happy jumpstart to your day?
 We all deserve to live happier and more fulfilled lives, it just takes work to get there.

 Gratitude comes in all (unexpected) shapes and sizes

 I knew my third topic, but I quizzed the audience anyway.
 They were on top of it and yelled “gratitude!” back at me.
 Which, looking back on it, was also a fun thing to hear hundreds of people yell out loud.

 I asked the audience to all pull out their phones, tablets, phablets, laptops, whatever device they had on them.
 I think I dropped a flip phone joke in there too.
 I gave them a few seconds to fumble through their pockets/belongings and get their device in hand.
 Kind of counterintuitive to what you want people to do when you’re up on stage in front of them, no?